See the First Photos and Video of Arie Luyendyk and Lauren Burnham's Twins - E! Online

 These photos are adorable times two.

-On June 12, The Bachelor's Arie Luyendyk Jr. and his wife Lauren Burnham announced the arrival of their twins, a boy and a girl.
+On June 12, The Bachelor's Arie Luyendyk Jr. and his wife, Lauren Burnham, announced the arrival of their twins, a boy and a girl.

 "@luyendyktwins are here!"
 Arie shared to his Instagram Story.
 "Momma and babies doing great and everything went smoothly.
 Spending time cherishing these moments, thank you all for the support."